sihilelh/orchestrator-rust/README.md

 [] Add effects (reverb, delay, filters)
 [] Stereo output support

-## 📄 License

-This is a learning project - feel free to use, modify, and learn from it!

 ---

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+---

-**Made with 🦀 Rust as a learning adventure into digital audio synthesis**
+**Made with Rust as a learning adventure into digital audio synthesis**